Pityriasis versicolor

 • On darker skin, the patches tend to be paler than the surrounding skin.

 The patches can occur anywhere on your body but are most commonly seen on your neck, chest, back, and arms.
-People who get it may also have dandruff which is caused by a similar fungal overgrowth on the scalp.
+You may also have dandruff which is caused by a similar yeast overgrowth on your scalp.

 The images below show pityriasis versicolor on different skin tones.